-No objection subject to a financial contribution of £66,240 to mitigate impact of the proposal on local healthcare services, in particular the Rigg Milner Meical Centre and Sai Medical Centre.
+No objection subject to a financial contribution to mitigate impact of the proposal on local healthcare services, in particular the Rigg Milner Medical Centre and Sai Medical Centre.

 4.17 TRAVEL PLAN CO-ORDINATOR:

 No objection subject to the need for a travel plan and an associated monitoring fee of £525 per annum for a minimum of five years.